kur0ii/breast-cancer-classification/README.md

 ## Overview

 This project aims to develop a classification model to distinguish between benign and malignant breast tumors using features from breast biopsy samples.
-We achieved an impressive accuracy of **99%** by fine-tuning the **logistic regression model**.
+We compared a selection of classification models, and the best model was **logistic regression**.
+When fine-tuned, it achieved an impressive accuracy of **99%**, demonstrating its effectiveness in diagnosing breast cancer with high precision.

 ## Dataset